Vukky123/vukkies-resource-pack/README.md

 # Vukkies Resource Pack
-This resource pack is used for VukkySMP.
+This resource pack was used for VukkySMP, but is now available for public download.